-62. The same code of silence in place during the time period at issue in the Obrycka case and recognized by the Mayor, the Task Force, and the Department of Justice was also in place when plaintiff suffered the wrongful arrest, detention, and prosecution described above.
+63. The same code of silence in place during the time period at issue in the Obrycka case and recognized by the Mayor, Superintendent Johnson, Superintendent Brown, the Task

+Force, and the Department of Justice was also in place when plaintiff suffered the wrongful arrest, detention, and prosecution described above.

-ANSWER: The allegations in this Paragraph are premised on the vague and undefined term "code of silence" and are therefore incapable of response.
-To the extent a response is required, Defendant Officers deny they experienced, participated in, or observed a "code of silence" as they understand that term, engaged in any misconduct, and that Plaintiff was wrongfully arrested, detained, or prosecuted, and therefore deny the remaining allegations in this Paragraph.
+ANSWER: Defendant Officers deny they experienced, participated in, or observed a "code of silence" as they understand that term, deny that they engaged in any misconduct, and deny that Plaintiff was wrongfully arrested, detained, or prosecuted, and therefore deny the remaining allegations in this Paragraph.

-63. As a direct and proximate result of the City's code of silence, Watts and his gang continued to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges against persons at the Ida B. Wells Homes, including but not limited to the wrongful arrest, detention, and prosecution of plaintiff, as described above.
+64. As a direct and proximate result of the City's code of silence, Watts and his gang continued to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges against persons at the Ida B. Wells Homes, including but not limited to the wrongful arrest, detention, and prosecution of plaintiff, as described above.

-ANSWER: The allegations in this paragraph are conclusory and premised on the vague and undefined terms "code of silence" and "Watts and his gang," and are therefore incapable of response.
-To the extent a response is required, Defendant Officers deny they experienced, participated in, or observed a "code of silence" as they understand that term, engaged in any misconduct, including using excessive force, planting evidence, fabricating evidence, manufacturing false charges against persons at the Ida B. Wells Homes, or wrongfully arrested, detained, or prosecuted Plaintiff, and therefore deny the remaining allegations in this Paragraph.
+ANSWER: Defendant Officers deny they experienced, participated in, or observed a "code of silence" as they understand that term, deny they engaged in any misconduct, including using excessive force, planting evidence, fabricating evidence, manufacturing false charges against persons at the Ida B. Wells Homes, and deny they wrongfully arrested, detained, or prosecuted Plaintiff, and therefore deny the allegations in this Paragraph.